wantonsolutions/RDMAttack/src/README.md

 The code base is organized as follows:
 - [application](application) contains the unmodified client/server RDMA application.
-- [relay](relay) contains the relay software and the instructions.
-- [attack](attack) contains attack code to watch and/or inject packets into the connection.
+- [relay](relay) contains the relay software and attacker code to watch and/or inject packets into the connection.